rancher-sandbox/rancher-desktop/docs/development/signing.md

 On Windows, it is necessary to obtain a code signing certificate that can be used with the Windows infrastructure.
-It is then necessary to determine the fingerprint of the certificate, and set it as the `CSC_FINGERPRINT` environment variable before running `npm run sign`.
+It is then necessary to determine the fingerprint of the certificate, and set it as the `CSC_FINGERPRINT` environment variable before running `yarn sign`.

 ### Generate a Test Certificate